EdgeApp/redux-keto/README.md

 Now the `countIsOdd` calculation will only run when the counter actually changes.

-To automate this, use the `memoizeReducer` function.
+To automate this, `redux-keto` provides a `memoizeReducer` function.
 This function works a lot like the [reselect](https://github.com/reactjs/reselect) library, but for reducers:

 ```js
 const isOdd = memoizeReducer(